antonfirsov/docs/2015/03-apiport/announce-apiport-github.md

 ![apiweb repo](apiweb-repo.png)

-The [.NET Portability site](http://dotnetstatus.azurewebsites.net) provides access to the [.NET Portabilty Analyzer](http://blogs.msdn.com/b/dotnet/archive/2014/08/06/leveraging-existing-code-across-net-platforms.aspx) tool and [.NET API Usage](http://dotnetstatus.azurewebsites.net/usage) information.
+The .NET Portability site provides access to the [.NET Portabilty Analyzer](http://dotnetstatus.azurewebsites.net) tools and [.NET API Usage](http://dotnetstatus.azurewebsites.net/usage) information.
 The API usage section displays the top used .NET APIs, allows you to search for supported APIs on each platform and displays porting recommendations.
 This aggregate information is collected from people who run the [.NET Portabilty Analyzer](http://dotnetstatus.azurewebsites.net) tool.

 We've also released [Microsoft.Fx.Portability](https://github.com/Microsoft/dotnet-apiport) on GitHub.
 It's a component used by the .NET Portability analyzers to communicate with our back-end Azure services.
 We are now publishing nightly builds of our dotnet-apiport repository to [myget](https://www.myget.org/gallery/dotnet-apiport) for anyone to consume.
 This will allow developers to call the service using the Microsoft.Fx.Portability library and do things like search through the FX catalog for APIs.